 The solution is cloud-based, and the synchronization happens in real-time, so you always see the latest updates.
 You can create and organize tasks easily on one board, assign them due dates, labels, and team members.

 You can also add reminders to your tasks and share files with your teams.
 You can view your tasks in Column view, list view, or Gantt-like view.
-Time tracking can be done with their stopwatch, and you can generate reports for the open tasks.
+Time tracking can be done with their stopwatch, and you can generate reports for open tasks.

-Unfortunately, it lacks sub-tasks and task dependencies, which are quite useful especially when handling large projects.
+Unfortunately, it lacks sub-tasks and task dependencies, which are quite useful, especially when handling large projects.
 There is also no issue tracking.

 ActiveCollab offers integrations with many third-party solutions such as Google Drive, Slack, Zapier, Asana, and more.

-While not a deal-breaker, it’s unfortunate that users can change tags from the projects page and instead have to go into each individual project to edit the tags.
+While not a deal-breaker, it’s unfortunate that users can change tags from the projects page and instead have to go into each project to edit the tags.

 ActiveCollab could’ve benefited from a check-in/check-out feature, too.

-ActivCollab used to cost $6.25/user/month and this gave you unlimited projects, tasks, and time records, plus all their other features.
+ActivCollab used to cost $6.25/user/month, and this gave you unlimited projects, tasks, and time records, plus all their other features.

-They haven’t yet announced their new pricing model, they just announced that they are changing it in 2019, so come back later when we have the update.
+They haven’t yet announced their new pricing model, and they just announced that they are changing it in 2019, so come back later when we have the update.

 Nifty offers integrations with Google Drive and Google Calendar with integration to Slack currently on the works.